- Human echinococcosis is a parasitic disease caused by tapeworms of the genus Echinococcus.

 - Humans are infected through ingestion of parasite eggs in contaminated food, water or soil, or through direct contact with animal hosts.

 - Echinococcosis is often expensive and complicated to treat, and may require extensive surgery and/or prolonged drug therapy.

-- Prevention programmes involve deworming of dogs, improved slaughterhouse hygiene, and public education campaigns; vaccination of lambs is currently being evaluated as an additional intervention.
+- Prevention programmes involve deworming of dogs, improved food inspection and slaughterhouse hygiene, and public education campaigns; vaccination of lambs is currently being evaluated as an additional intervention.